 |If your identical twin has the condition||40-50 in 100||40 - 70 in 100|

-It seems that different mental health conditions, such as schizoaffective disorder and major depression, can run in the same family.
-There is less evidence to show that other mental health conditions run in families.
+Other research shows that different mental health conditions, such as schizoaffective disorder major depression, and anxiety can run in the same family.
+However, there is less evidence to show if other mental health conditions run in families.

 What causes mental illness to run in families?

 We do not fully understand what causes mental illness.
 Or why it can be passed on in families.

 When a condition is passed on in families through genes, it is called ‘hereditary’.

 As the table above shows, the chances of developing a mental illness could depend on you and your relatives’ genes.